 - Inclusive design

-The Centre employs a particular focus on user-centred design.
-Experts at the NTDC see the current state of change within the mobility industry as a great opportunity to ensure that transport solutions of the future are better equipped to serve the needs of a diverse population, by asking the questions that are often overlooked: for example, how can we ensure that disabled people gain maximum benefit from the push for autonomous transport?
+The NTDC also benefits from access to university academic experts across these disciplines.
+They see the current state of change within the mobility industry as a great opportunity to ensure that transport solutions of the future are better equipped to serve the needs of a diverse population.

 The 1800 m2 NTDC is equipped with state-of-the-art facilities and equipment, including:

 Six metre interactive power wall